JiaminP273/Financial-Dashboard/README.md

 Machine Learning Integration: The application incorporates machine learning algorithms and models to generate predictions and insights.
 These models analyze historical financial data and provide users with forecasts, trends, and suggestions for financial decision-making.

-User Authentication and Authorization: The app includes user authentication and authorization functionality.
-Users can create an account, log in, and securely access their financial data.
-The authorization system ensures that users can only view and manage their own information.